cubing/standards/draft/1/fundamental-cube-terms/index.md

 ### 1.3.6 Layer

-An layer is the set of pieces separated by "cuts" on an axis where pieces may slide along each other.
+A layer is the set of pieces separated by "cuts" on an axis where pieces may slide along each other.
 A 3x3x3 cube has 3 layers along each of the 3 axes.

 The outer layer on the furthest side of each axis is named using the same letter as the face it contains.
 (See [section 1.1.2](#112-face-namesletters))